How to Start a Series LLC in Wyoming

 How long does it take to form a Wyoming Series LLC?

-Online filings are typically processed within a few minutes.
-Paper filings take a few days.
+Online filings are typically processed as soon as they’re received.
+Paper filings take a few days to process after the state receives them.

 Does a Wyoming Series LLC need a registered agent?